Everything you need to know about MTG Aetherdrift

 6. Deals

-MTG Aetherdrift is revving its engines as launch day approaches, and we're now just a few weeks away from the racing-themed set.
+MTG Aetherdrift is drifting onto store shelves as we speak, and fans are getting to grips with this racing-themed set now that it's upon us.
 What makes it stand out from other Magic: The Gathering releases, though?
 And is it worth betting on?

 Our team is here to give you the lowdown on this multiversal death race, from the exact release date to new mechanics being introduced for MTG Aetherdrift.
 We've also included the full product lineup and where to get the goods for less (our price-matching software is always on the lookout for deals, so any bargains will appear below).